akshaykaradkar/multi-format-document-extractor/README.md

 result = pipeline.process("any_document")
 # Speed: ~9s avg | Cost: $0.001 avg | Accuracy: High
 ```

-**The key insight:**
-> "A junior engineer uses AI everywhere.
-A senior engineer knows WHEN to use AI."

 ### Stage 4: MCP Agent Architecture
 **Natural language interface with tool-calling**